-An employee in your department complained to the supervisor about "off color" jokes being made by fellow employees.
+An employee under your supervision complained to you about "off color" jokes being made by fellow employees in the department.
 The jokes are offensive to this employee and distracting from the work environment.
 Now whenever the employee enters the break room, other employees grow silent and won't look or speak to them.